MehdiKosaca1/Customer-Churn-Analysis-Prediction/README.md

 # Customer Churn Analysis & Prediction
 ## Project Overview
 This project focuses on predicting customer churn with an accuracy of 96%.
 The goal is to build a predictive model using various machine learning techniques, including logistic regression, decision trees, and random forests.
 The project leverages exploratory data analysis (EDA) for understanding the dataset, feature engineering for enhancing model performance, and simulation for validating results.

+## About the Dataset
+The bank customer churn dataset is a widely used dataset for predicting customer churn in the banking sector.
+It contains information about customers who have either left the bank or continue to be active members.
+The dataset includes the following attributes:

+Customer ID: A unique identifier for each customer.

+Surname: The customer's last name.

+Credit Score: A numerical value representing the customer's credit score.

+Geography: The country where the customer resides (France, Spain, or Germany).

+Gender: The customer's gender (Male or Female).

+Age: The customer's age.

+Tenure: The number of years the customer has been with the bank.

+Balance: The customer's account balance.

+NumOfProducts: The number of bank products the customer uses (e.g., savings account, credit card).

+HasCrCard: Whether the customer has a credit card (1 = yes, 0 = no).

+IsActiveMember: Whether the customer is an active member (1 = yes, 0 = no).

+EstimatedSalary: The estimated salary of the customer.

+Exited: Whether the customer has churned (1 = yes, 0 = no).

+This dataset is commonly used for classification tasks, where the goal is to predict whether a customer will churn based on the given attributes.

 ## 🚀 Project Workflow
 ### 1. Exploratory Data Analysis (EDA)
 The first step in the project involved performing an in-depth exploratory data analysis (EDA) to understand the characteristics of the dataset.
 This phase helped in identifying important patterns, missing values, and the distribution of key variables.
 Visualizations such as histograms, box plots, and heatmaps were used to examine correlations and the spread of features.